forrestjgq/lsp/thread/pwpt/pthread3.md

 }
 ```
 There are a lot of reasons why it is a good idea to write code that does not assume the predicate is always true on wakeup, but here are a few of the main reasons:
-- `Intercepted wakeups:` Remember that threads are asynchronous.
+- **Intercepted wakeups:** Remember that threads are asynchronous.
 Waking up from a condition variable wait involves locking the associated mutex.
 But what if some other thread acquires the mutex first?
 It may, for example, be checking the predicate before waiting itself.
 It doesn't have to wait, since the predicate is now true.
 If the predicate is "work available," it will accept the work.
 When it unlocks the mutex there may be no more work.
 It would be expensive, and usually counterproductive, to ensure that the latest awakened thread got the work.
-- `Loose predicates:` For a lot of reasons it is often easy and convenient to use approximations of actual state.
+- **Loose predicates:** For a lot of reasons it is often easy and convenient to use approximations of actual state.
 For example, "there may be work" instead of "there is work."
 It is often much easier to signal or broadcast based on "loose predicates" than on the real "tight predicates."
 If you always test the tight predicates before and after waiting on a condition variable, you're free to signal based on the loose approximations when that makes sense.
 And your code will be much more robust when a condition variable is signaled or broadcast accidentally.
 Use of loose predicates or accidental wakeups may turn out to be a performance issue; but in many cases it won't make a difference.
-- `Spurious wakeups:` This means that when you wait on a condition variable, the wait may (occasionally) return when no thread specifically broadcast or signaled that condition variable.
+- **Spurious wakeups:** This means that when you wait on a condition variable, the wait may (occasionally) return when no thread specifically broadcast or signaled that condition variable.
 Spurious wakeups may sound strange, but on some multiprocessor systems, making condition wakeup completely predictable might substantially slow all condition variable operations.
 The race conditions that cause spurious wakeups should be considered rare.

 It usually takes only a few instructions to retest your predicate, and it is a good programming discipline.
 Continuing without retesting the predicate could lead to serious application errors that might be difficult to track down later.
-So don't make assumptions: Always wait for a condition variable in a while loop testing the predicate.
+So don't make assumptions: **Always wait for a condition variable in a while loop testing the predicate**.

-You can also use the `pthread_cond_timedwait` function, which causes the wait to end with an etimedout status after a certain time is reached.
-The time is an absolute clock time, using the POSIX. lb struct timespec format.
+You can also use the `pthread_cond_timedwait` function, which causes the wait to end with an `ETIMEDOUT` status after a certain time is reached.
+The time is an absolute clock time, using the POSIX.1b `struct timespec` format.
 The timeout is absolute rather than an interval (or "delta time") so that once you've computed the timeout it remains valid regardless of spurious or intercepted wakeups.
 Although it might seem easier to use an interval time, you'd have to recompute it every time the thread wakes up, before waiting again-which would require determining how long it had already waited.

-When a timed condition wait returns with the etimedout error, you should test your predicate before treating the return as an error.
+When a timed condition wait returns with the `ETIMEDOUT` error, you should test your predicate before treating the return as an error.
 If the condition for which you were waiting is true, the fact that it may have taken too long usually isn't important.
 Remember that a thread always relocks the mutex before returning from a condition wait, even when the wait times out.
 Waiting for a locked mutex after timeout can cause the timed wait to appear to have taken a lot longer than the time you requested.

 ### 3.3.3 Waking condition variable waiters
 ```c